 - When traveling, keep away from the train door because people sometimes accidentally get pushed out.

 - To avoid getting knocked down, keep out of the way of people in a hurry to catch a train.

 - Put valuables in your bag and hold it close to your chest, because pick-pocketing is common.

-- Don't catch any north-bound train heading to Virar (on the Western Line) during peak hours.
-It's just too crowded and aggressive!
+- Do not take a northbound train heading to Virar (on the Western Line) during rush hours.
+It's just too crowded and aggressive.